clindsey/nodeAppDemo/README.md

 # nodeAppDemo
-This is just a little Express/Web-App demo.
-Details coming soon.
+This is just a little Express/Web-App demo that lets you upload employee and salary csv files to have a join done between the two and display the data in a pretty web-based UI.

 ## Usage
 First run the setup script